wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 within a ``thread.atomic``.

 This gives the nice illusion of a global serialized order, and thus gives us a well-behaving model of our program's behavior.
-Of course, it is not the perfect solution to all troubles: notably, we have to detect and locate places that cause too many "conflicts" in the Transactional Memory sense.
+The drawback is that we will usually have to detect and locate places that cause too many "conflicts" in the Transactional Memory sense.
 A conflict causes the execution of one block of code to be aborted and restarted.
 Although the process is transparent, if it occurs more than occasionally, then it has a negative impact on performance.
 We will need better tools to deal with them.
 The point here is that at all stages our program is *correct*, while it may not be as efficient as it could be.
 This is the opposite of regular multithreading, where programs are efficient but not as correct as they could be...

 CPython and HTM